lermana/nyc_dob_analysis/report.md

 - 26,440
 - 40,187

 went through DoB NOW.
-The DoB has been pushing its DoB NOW system as the desired standard and the system has been accounting for an increasing portion of permit issuances each year.
+The DoB has been pushing its DoB NOW system as the desired standard and the system has been accounting for an increasing proportion of permit issuances each year.

 Applications and permits tracked each other well over the time period study - the vast majority of applications are approved.
 In 2017, there are 94% more permits issued, as compared to the year 2000.
-The climb in permit issuance since the recession shows that the real estate market has been recovering well, but that it may be cooling off, having hit its all-time high in 2017
+The climb in permit issuance since the recession shows that the real estate market has been recovering well, but also that it may be cooling off since hitting its all-time high in 2017

 #### Figure 4
 - [data](#figure-4-data)
 ![ ](figures/permit_types.png  "permit_types")

-We can see here the tremendous growth in "Construction Equipment" permits issued, although it would be nice to know more about what this means - do these types of permits tie more closely to new-building construction?
+We can see here the tremendous growth in `Construction Equipment` permits issued, although it would be nice to know more about what this means - do these types of permits tie more closely to new-building construction?

-It's important to note that, to thoroughly consider whether the city has _over-indexed_ on construction, it would be worth exploring applications and permits against additional variables.
+It's important to note that, to thoroughly consider whether the city has _over-indexed_ on construction, one should explore applications and permits in the context of additional variables.
 For instance, what is the relationship between permitting rates and population density, in different parts of the city?
 Manhattan is geographically constrained by water on all four sides.
-So, outside of maybe the Hudson Yards project, where a not-so-inhabited nook of the city was developed freshly in new ways, construction will be felt much more heavily in most parts of Manhattan than, say, in deep Brooklyn.
+So, outside of maybe the Hudson Yards project, where a not-so-inhabited nook of the city was developed freshly in new ways, construction will be felt much more heavily in Manhattan than, say, in deep Brooklyn.

-One of the great catch-22's of modern life in NYC can be found in the interplay between cost of living and construction-related, quality-of-life issues: we want reasonable rent, but we hate the effects of the construction that helps increase supply to a point where prices might fall.
+One of the great catch-22's of modern life in NYC can be found in the interplay between cost of living and construction-related, quality-of-life issues: we want reasonable rent, but we hate the effects of the construction that helps increase housing supply to the point where prices may fall.

 [^](#table-of-contents)
 ## Complaints and Violations